 When writing in HTML, the <object> tag is a block element used to designate an object embedded in to a web page.
 It is useful for adding plugin handled resources such as Java applets, Flash, PDF, and ActiveX and audio and video.
-Similar to <iframe>, the <object> tag allows you to nest one web page within another.
+Similar to <iframe>, the <object> tag lets you nest one web page within another.

 The following sections contain information about this tag, including an example of it in use, and related attributes and browser compatibility.

 The <param> tag may be used to pass parameters to a plugin that is embedded using the <object> tag.

 <object type="application/x-shockwave-flash" height="60" width="60" data="https://www.computerhope.com/jargon/f/flash.swf">

 Your browser does not support the <object> tag.

 Within an HTML tag, an attribute dictates certain aspects of an HTML element.
 Attributes are made up of a name and value pair; all tags support standard attributes.
 The following table shows all of the current unique HTML attributes for the <object> tag, and a description of each.

 |data||Designates the URL of the resource embedded in the <object> element.|